Shen-Language/shen-sources/README.md

 ### Using Pre-Built Shen/Scheme (Recommended)

-A prebuilt copy of the reference implementation can be pulled down by running `make fetch`.
+A prebuilt copy of a reference implementation can be pulled down by running `make fetch`.
 The executable `shen-scheme` will be dropped under the `shen-scheme/bin` folder.
 Render the Kλ by running `make klambda` or just `make`.

 ### Using Another Executable